xshen053/memory-magician/docs/userstories.md

 - [x] For each card, I want to see how many times I reviewed it, e.g. 3rd, or 3/18
 - [x] Add tag for a task
 - [ ] for each card, I am about to start counting and stop counting the time and once I finished and clicked reviewed, that time is stored
+- [ ] if I don't start the timer, it means it can be finished in 1s